Penetration Testing for Healthcare: How to Get Started

 Vulnerabilities in Medical Applications and Devices

-Healthcare penetration testing identifies potential critical vulnerabilities in custom applications, such as mobile health applications or telemedicine websites, before they are targeted by attackers.
-For instance, vulnerabilities in a patient portal may grant unauthorized access to protected health information (PHI).
-Penetration testing recreates real-world attacks, checking for vulnerabilities such as insecure APIs or broken authentication so that organizations discover and address risks, keeping patient data safe and secure.
+Healthcare penetration testing finds critical vulnerabilities in apps like mobile health tools and telemedicine platforms before attackers exploit them.
+For example, patient portal flaws may allow unauthorized access to protected health information (PHI).
+Pen testing simulates real attacks, checking insecure APIs and broken authentication to protect patient data.

 Assets that Commonly Get Tested in Healthcare